Garden lighting guide – how to choose lights for your outdoor space

 Sketch a rough plan of your garden, marking all the key features.
 Identify which features you want to enhance – a pond, a tree, steps – and any that you might want to keep in the dark, like an old shed.

-Be flexible: the best lighting plans combine fixed lights with ones that can be easily moved to accommodate the changing seasons and plant growth.
+Be flexible: best garden lighting tips combine fixed lights with ones that can be easily moved to accommodate the changing seasons, plant growth and garden downlights.

 Outdoor lighting should be fluid, with different types of lighting creating different effects across your garden: